Reduced operator inference for nonlinear partial differential equations: Numerical examples

 Simulation data from solving the original nonlinear equations \cref{eq: CVRC cons equations} on a mesh with $n = 2,637,771$ cells is available at 5000 simulation timesteps spaced $\Delta t = 10^{-6}$ seconds apart, corresponding to 5 milliseconds of simulation time between $t=15$~ms and $t = 20$~ms. Although the conservative formulation \cref{eq: CVRC cons equations} is used to discretize the governing equations, yielding

 degrees of freedom in the simulation, snapshots are saved for each of the following variables: $\rho$, $u_1$, $u_2$, $u_3$, $p$, $Z_m$, $C$, $T$, and enthalpy $h$.
+The runtime to compute all 5 milliseconds of simulation time was over 45,000 CPU hours.

-The learning task is to use data from the first $K = 3000$ simulation time steps, from $t = 15$ ms to $t = 17.999$ ms to compute the POD basis and to train a Lift \& Learn model.
-We will then use the resultant learned model to predict from $t = 15$ ms to $t = 20$ ms:\ the prediction task is thus to recreate the dynamics of the training period \emph{and} to predict dynamics two milliseconds beyond the training period.
+The learning task is to use data from the first $K = 3{,}000$ simulation time steps, from $t = 15$ ms to $t = 17.999$ ms to compute the POD basis and to train a Lift \& Learn model.
+Loading these 3{,}000 snapshots requires 471 GB of RAM{, which makes the processing of this data set memory intensive}.
+For this example, the PDE formulation leads us to use the cell volumes of the simulation to approximate POD basis functions in the $L^2(\Omega)$-norm.
+We will then use the resultant learned model to predict from $t = 15$ ms to $t = 20$ ms:\ the prediction task is thus to reconstruct the dynamics of the training period \emph{and} to predict dynamics two milliseconds beyond the training period.
 We will then assess the accuracy of the learned model predictions in pressure, temperature, and the flamelet manifold parameters.

-We use the available simulation data to compute the learning variables in~\cref{eq: CVRC lifted variables} for each of the first 3000 time steps.
+We use the available simulation data to compute the learning variables in~\cref{eq: CVRC lifted variables} for each of the first 3{,}000 time steps.
 Because the lifted variables have magnitudes that differ by up to seven orders of the magnitude---pressure has values in MPa ($\mathcal{O}(10^6)$) and $\rho C$ and $\rho Z_m$ are generally $\mathcal{O}(10^{-1})-\mathcal{O}(1)$, we center and scale the data in each lifted variable before computing a POD basis.
-The snapshots in each lifted variable are first centered around the mean field (over the 3000 training timesteps) in that variable, and then scaled by the maximum absolute value of that variable so that the values for each lifted variable do not exceed the range $[-1,1]$.
+The snapshots in each lifted variable are first centered around the mean field (over the 3{,}000 training timesteps) in that variable, and then scaled by the maximum absolute value of that variable so that the values for each lifted variable do not exceed the range $[-1,1]$.

-Due to the size of the data set, the SVD of the centered and scaled data is estimated using a randomized SVD routine.
-The estimates of the leading 500 singular values of the data set are shown in \Cref{fig: CVRC svals energy}.
-We compute a lower bound on the energy retained by the POD basis of size $r$ as follows: let $\eta_r$ denote the relative fraction of energy retained by the $r$-dimensional POD basis,
+The POD basis is computed in the $L^2(\Omega)$ norm by weighting the discrete norm by the cell volumes of the simulation data.
+Singular values of the weighted data are shown in the left half of \Cref{fig: CVRC svals energy}.
+Let $\eta_r$ denote the relative fraction of energy retained by the $r$-dimensional POD basis,

 where $\sigma_i$ is the $i$-th singular value of the data matrix.
-Since we do not compute the trailing 2500 singular values, we instead compute a lower bound on the retained energy by computing an upper bound on the sum of the trailing singular values: $\sum_{i=501}^{3000} \sigma_i^2 \leq 2500 \sigma_{500}^2$, so that
+This retained energy is shown on the right in \Cref{fig: CVRC svals energy}.